Violet Van der Elst: Publications

 She wrote the book On the Gallows in 1937 as part of her efforts to eradicate the death penalty.
 In the same year she published a collection of 13 ghost stories, The Torture Chamber and Other Stories.

 Death and legacy

 Largely forgotten, she died in Ticehurst House Hospital, a lunatic asylum, in Ticehurst, Sussex, on 30 April 1966, aged 84; her wealth reduced to £15,528, having seen the abolition of capital punishment for murder in Britain the previous year.

+Van der Elst was portrayed by Frances Bennett in the Granada Television series Lady Killers, in an episode depicting the 1936 trial of Charlotte Bryant.
 In the 2005 film Pierrepoint, she is played by Ann Bell.